 A World of Wedges

-Some wedges are hidden, like in a zipper!
+You wouldn’t be able to apply enough force with only your fingers to interlock the two sides of a zipper.
+But it’s easy with wedges.
 When you pull up on the zipper, small wedges inside the slider push the teeth together.
 When you pull down, another wedge separates the teeth, like a tiny axe splitting wood.

 Wedges on the Move

-Now you know a lot about wedges.
-Think about some ways you might use this simple machine.
+Now that you know something about wedges, think about some ways you might use this simple machine on a camping trip.

 Here’s a question to jumpstart your thinking: What would you use to roast marshmallows over that campfire you helped start?